 Usually, the tell tale sign number one that you’ve been visited by the click fraud fairy is an unusual surge in clicks.
 This suspicious click activity may also be over a short space of time, or at an unusual time of day.

 It could be particularly obvious if you haven’t done anything to your ad campaign for a while.
 If you’ve not adjusted your bid, or done any serious tweaking, ask yourself why the unusual spike in clicks on your PPC ad?

-If there is a reason for the surge in traffic, but things seem a little off, you can always check the other signs of click fraud on your ads.
+If there is a reason for the surge in traffic, but things seem a little off, you should always check the other signs of click fraud on your ads.

 2. Big bounce rate

 A high bounce rate is never a good thing when it comes to PPC ad campaigns.
-But if you’re looking for tell-tale signs of ad fraud or click fraud, this could be a red flag, especially when combined with other factors on this list.
+But if you’re looking for tell-tale signs of click fraud, this could be a red flag, especially when combined with other factors on this list.

 OK, so firstly, what is an average or acceptable bounce rate for your common or garden PPC ad campaign?
-Although it’s hard to pin down an average across all industries and sectors, anything under 50% is deemed good.
+Although it’s hard to pin down an average across all industries and sectors, anything under 50% is seen as good.

-Once you start seeing bounce rates over 70% it might be time to start looking at your site closely.
-However, this might be down to your ad targeting or your landing page layout/content rather than suspect clicks.
+Once you start seeing bounce rates over 70% it might be time to start looking at your site and your ads closely.
+This might be down to your ad targeting or your landing page layout/content rather than fraudulent clicks.